atroxaper/p6-LogP6/README.md

 }]}
 ```

-# Write custom writer handle for your need
+## Write custom writer handle for your need

-Some time you may need to write log to some exotic place.
-In such cases you will
+Sometimes you may need to write log to some exotic place.
+In this case you will need to implement
-need to implement your own `Writer` and its `WriterConf`.
-In simple cases it
-would be enough to implement your own `IO::Handle` for standard writer.
-For
+your own `Writer` and its `WriterConf`.
+In simple cases, it would be enough to implement your own
-example, there are no de-facto must-use library for working with databases yet.
+`IO::Handle` for the standard writer.
+For example, there is no de-facto must-use library for
-That is why there are no special writer for it in `LogP6`.
-But lets try to write
+working with databases yet.
+That is why there is no particular writer for it in `LogP6`.
+But let's
-it now:
+try to write it now:

 Imagine we decided to use `SQLite` database and `DB::SQLite` library.
-We can
+We can ask the standard
-ask the standard writer to prepare sql insert expression for us.
-Therefore we
+writer to prepare SQL insert expression for us.
+Therefore we can only write custom `IO::Handle`.
-can only write custom `IO::Handle`.
-Fortunately it is easy in `Perl 6.d`
+Fortunately, it is easy in `6.d` version:
-version:

 ```perl6
 unit module MyDBHandle;